wdzajicek/serviceworkers/_accordions/features.md

   <div class="card-body px-4">
     <p class="p text-white"><strong>IMPORTANT:</strong> On your first build using the <code class="code">WebpackHashFilePlugin.js</code> plugin,
     you may get an error saying that the hash file does not exist.</p>
-    <p class="p text-white mb-0">If this happens, simply create two empty hash files in the same locations that the hash files are built:
+    <p class="p text-white mb-0">If this happens, simply create two blank files in the same locations that the hash files will build:
       <ul class="text-white">
         <li><code class="code">_data/hash.yml</code></li>
         <li><code class="code">hash.json</code></li>
       </ul>
     </p>
     <p class="p text-white">Then, run another build.</p>
+    <p class="p text-white"><strong>Why do it this way?</strong> <br>It avoids giving the plugin unnecessary
+    permissions.
+Giving file-write permission where it can be avoided is not a safe practice.
+Why open up potential vulnerabilities when you can avoid it?</p>
   </div>
 </div>